pixi-loopkit/docs/docs/loops.md

 // the math ourselves (and later we will), but let's keep it simple for now. class Square extends Graphics {
     constructor() {
-        // call super so it initializes all its bits super();
+        super();
         this.size = 100;
         let half = this.size / 2;

-        // we are drawing the rectangle so that the object anchor, the
+        // We are drawing the rectangle so that the object anchor, the
         // (0,0) coordinate for this graphic, is smack middle of the square this.moveTo(-half, -half); // upper left

-        // we will paint each edge in a different color, so we can
+        // We will paint each edge in a different color, so we can
         // better see what's going on
         this.lineStyle(5, "red");
         this.lineTo(half, -half); // top edge